Revelation by Flannery O’Connor

-In Revelation by Flannery O’Connor we have the theme of grace.
+In Revelation by Flannery O’Connor we have the theme of judgement, grace and racism.
 Taken from her Everything That Rises Must Converge collection the story is narrated in the third person and begins with the main protagonist, Mrs Turpin looking for a seat in a doctor’s waiting room.
 Her husband Claud has what Mrs Turpin believes is an ulcer on his leg and she wants a doctor to have a look at it.
 The setting for the story is important because it acts as a foreshadowing device.
-Latter in the story the reader realises, while Mrs Turpin is talking to God that she is waiting for a sign from him, some sort of guidance.
+Later in the story the reader realises, while Mrs Turpin is talking to God that she is waiting for a sign from him, some sort of guidance.
 It is also significant that O’Connor only gives one of the characters in the waiting room a name, Mary Grace.
 This is significant because it is through Mary Grace that Mrs Turpin has her revelation and as the name suggests achieves God’s Grace.

 Mary Grace is a pivotal character in the story and O’Connor, as she does in a lot of her stories, uses symbolism, particularly Mary Graces’ eyes to convey a message to the reader.
 When Mary Grace slams the book shut and looks straight in front of her and looks directly through Mrs Turpin her eyes seem ‘lit all of a sudden with peculiar light, an unnatural light like night road signs give.’
 This is important because it represents a sign or a path that Mrs Turpin must take.
 O’Connor is also using symbolism through Mary Grace’s book; ironically it is called Human Development.
-Eyes play a significant role again just before Mrs Turpin asks Mary Grace is she in college she notices her eyes ‘fixed like two drills’ on her and that there ‘was something urgent behind them.’
+Eyes play a significant role again just before Mrs Turpin asks Mary Grace is she in college, she notices Mary Grace’s eyes ‘fixed like two drills’ on her and that there ‘was something urgent behind them.’
 Mrs Turpin doesn’t realise it yet but it is through Mary Grace’s eyes that the reader begins to realise that Mrs Turpin needs to have a look at herself and in the things that she believes in.
-We already know that Mrs Turpin believes in a hierarchy and that she places herself, because she is white and a landowner, above other people particularly black people and those she considers white trash.
+The reader already knows that Mrs Turpin believes in a hierarchy and that she places herself, because she is white and a landowner, above other people, particularly black people and those she considers white trash.
 Mary Grace’s eyes are again significant later in the story when Mrs Turpin again notices them after Mary Grace has attacked her.
 Mary Grace’s eyes ‘seemed a much lighter blue than before, as if a door that had been tightly closed behind them was now open to admit light and air.’
-This is important as it may symbolism that Mrs Turpin is about to open the door on her own belief system and look at herself in a different light.
+This is important as it may symbolize that Mrs Turpin is about to open the door on her own belief system and look at herself in a different light.